Xilmi/Rotp-Fusion/README.md

 Download build: https://rayfowler.itch.io/remnants-of-the-precursors

 ## What'New

 2022.08.31 (BR)
-  - Diplomacy panel: Added show all abilities by clicking on "Ability".
-  - Removed the values of the planet type.
+  - Addition of the Xilmi help file in pdf format, on each release, alongside the jar files.

 2022.09.01 (Xilmi)
   - Both trade-partners now gain faster trade-route-growth if one of them has a diplomacy-bonus.